-The Wi-Fi Alliance has certified more than 4,600 Wi-Fi products for interoperability since testing began in April 2000.
-Multiple Wi-Fi CERTIFIED[TM] programs exist that cover basic connectivity, security, quality of service (QoS), and more.
-Testing of vendor Wi-Fi products is performed in 12 independent authorized test laboratories worldwide.
-The guidelines for interoperability for each Wi-Fi CERTIFIED[TM] program are usually based on key components and functions that are defined in the IEEE 802.11-2007 standard and various 802.11 amendments.
+The Wi-Fi Alliance has certified more than 15,000 Wi-Fi products for interoperability since testing began in April 2000.
+Multiple Wi-Fi CERTIFIED programs exist that cover basic connectivity, security, quality of service (QoS), and more.
+Testing of vendor Wi-Fi products is performed in independent authorized test laboratories in eight countries.
+A listing of these testing laboratories can be found on the Wi-Fi Alliance's website.
+The guidelines for interoperability for each Wi-Fi CERTIFIED program are usually based on key components and functions that are defined in the IEEE 802.11-2012 standard and various 802.11 amendments.
 In fact, many of the same engineers who belong to 802.11 task groups are also contributing members of the Wi-Fi Alliance.
 However, it is important to understand that the IEEE and the Wi-Fi Alliance are two separate organizations.
 The IEEE 802.11 task group defines the WLAN standards, and the Wi-Fi Alliance defines interoperability certification programs.
-The Wi-Fi CERTIFIED[TM] programs include the following:
+The Wi-Fi CERTIFIED programs include the following: